Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Introduction

-The paper is structured as follows: in Sect. \ref{chapter:observations} we list interferometric, spectroscopic, and photometric data used in this work, in Sect. \ref{chapter:kq_pup_syst} we derive more precise parameters of the KQ Pup system, treating it as A+B system, while in Sect. \ref{chapter:triple} we deduce the likely properties of the third component, KQ Pup Bb, and in Sect. \ref{chapter:candidates} we list the other candidates.
-Lastly, in Sect. \ref{chapter:discussion}, we discuss the classification of RSG binaries and the implications of the newly discovered systems to the evolution of massive stars, while in Sect. \ref{chapter:conclusions} we summarize our results.
+The paper is structured as follows: In Sect. \ref{chapter:observations} we list the interferometric, spectroscopic, and photometric data used in this work.
+In Sect. \ref{chapter:candidates} we list candidates for hierarchical triple RSG systems based on TESS.
+In Sect. \ref{chapter:kq_pup_syst} we focus on the most promising candidate, KQ Pup, and derive the properties of the system, while in Sect. \ref{chapter:triple} we unveil the mass transfer mechanism and deduce the likely properties of the third component, KQ Pup Bb.
+Lastly, in Sect. \ref{chapter:discussion}, we discuss the classification of RSG binaries and the implications of the newly discovered systems to the evolution of massive stars, and in Sect. \ref{chapter:conclusions} we summarize our results.